Knoxville Attorneys Helping Victims of Head, Neck & Traumatic Brain Injuries

-Aggressive representation for clients in Maryville, Sevierville, Clinton, Lenoir City and Loudon
+Aggressive representation for clients in Maryville, Sevierville, Clinton, Lenoir City, and Loudon

-If your injury was caused by a reckless driver, careless manufacturer or other negligent party, our legal team at Banks and Jones can assist you with filing a personal injury lawsuit.
+If your injury was caused by a reckless driver, careless manufacturer, or other negligent party, our legal team at Banks & Jones can assist you with filing a personal injury lawsuit.
 Given your condition, we know that it is vital for you to receive fair compensation.
 But while many injury cases are settled out of court, we prepare every case as though it were going to trial.

-The three levels of brain injury are:
+What are the three levels of brain injury?

-- Mild traumatic brain injury — When a person’s brain function is altered and he or she feels dazed or confused after a head injury, that individual has probably suffered a concussion.
+- Mild traumatic brain injury.
+When a person’s brain function is altered and he or she feels dazed or confused after a head injury, that individual has probably suffered a concussion.
 It is important to realize that while a few seconds or few minutes of unconsciousness is common in concussions, it is not always a determining factor.

-- Moderate traumatic brain injury — Most moderate traumatic brain injuries result from a violent shaking of the head or a hard nonpenetrating impact.
-A moderate TBI can result in physical, cognitive and behavioral impairments that may last for months or may be permanent.
+- Moderate traumatic brain injury.
+Most moderate traumatic brain injuries result from a violent shaking of the head or a hard nonpenetrating impact.
+A moderate TBI can result in physical, cognitive, and behavioral impairments that may last for months or may be permanent.

-- Severe traumatic brain injury — Crushing or penetrating blows to the head can cause a severe traumatic brain injury that results in skull fractures, brain hemorrhages and death.
+- Severe traumatic brain injury.
+Crushing or penetrating blows to the head can cause a severe traumatic brain injury that results in skull fractures, brain hemorrhages, and death.
 Severe TBIs require immediate and lifelong treatment.
 Furthermore, severe TBIs can increase the risk for conditions like Alzheimer’s disease and Parkinson’s disease.

-Types of neck injuries
+What types of neck injuries are there?